Jessica-ovabor/JessiSchool/README.md

  Create a student account:
    - Click 'student' to reveal a dropdown menu of the authentication routes, then register an admin account via the '/student/register' route.
 Input your details and a type 'student' will be assigned.

+3. Login a Student or Admin account:
-3. -Login via the '/auth/login' route to generate a JWT token.
+    -Login via the '/auth/login' route to generate a JWT token.
 Copy the access token only without the quotation marks- to login an admin
     -Login via the '/student/login' route to generate a JWT token.
 Copy the access token only without the quotation marks- to login a student

 4. Scroll back up to click <b>Authorize</b> at top right.
 Enter the JWT token in the given format, for example:
    ```